zele-git/AutomatedQuarryMultiAgentModel/README.md

 # Automated Quarry MultiAgent Model
-The model simulates cyclic material transport using a multi-agent system, capturing interactions between dump trucks and loading/unloading stations.
+The implementation simulates cyclic material transport using a multi-agent system, capturing interactions between dump trucks and loading/unloading stations.
 The loading station, unloading station and dump truck are modeled as autonomous agent with their own decision making strategy to perform tasks.
 The agents collaboration aims at completing a mission of transporing a certain tons of material.

 **Goals**
 - Simulate loader (and unloader), and truk activities in a quarry